Please Note: The Starwood Preferred Guest® Credit Card from American Express is currently unavailable.

 Like the Starwood Preferred Guest program, Chase Ultimate Rewards lets you transfer points to a number of popular frequent flyer programs.
 Meanwhile, you also have the option to redeem points for cash back or gift cards at a rate of one penny per point.

-The Chase Ultimate Rewards program also lets you book travel through their travel portal at a 20% discount when you use points.
+The Chase Ultimate Rewards program also lets you book travel through their travel portal where you can get 25% more value.
 In the end, this means Chase Ultimate Rewards points are slightly more versatile.
 Before you sign up, here are some additional details to consider:

 Chase Sapphire Preferred® Card